kfdf/intrusive-index/README.md

 - Pagination everywhere
 - No client-side scripting or even html validation, for illustrative purposes
 - No sessions
-- Everything is editable, but with the above limitations it can be awkward
+- *Everything* is editable, but with the above limitations it can be awkward
 - All changes are persisted in csv files
+- Pagination is really everywhere

 ## Library Classes

 The library exposes three classes and two methods.
-The primary class is `IntrusiveIndex`, the two helper classes are `IndexIterator` and `TransactionBase`, they can assist with data querying and modification.
+The primary class is `IntrusiveIndex`, the two helper classes are `IndexIterator` and `TransactionBase`, they can assist with data querying and editing.
 The two methods, that are probably are never needed, are `constructorFactory` which is the default export and `createFactory`.
 The library doesn't explicitly throw any errors.
-All methods and function are synchronous.
+All methods and functions are synchronous.

 ## IntrusiveIndex